daviddawson/uberany/README.md

 ## Summary
 The idea is to point this Docker at any git repo and have it run the project.

 In order for this to work, the project should have a run.sh to run the code.
-If installation or setup is required, an optional build.sh can be used.
+If installation or setup for the code is required, an optional build.sh can be used which will be run straight after the project is checked out into the Container.

 It also assumes that the project uses *one* of: